VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

 +---------------------+------------------------------------------------------------------------------------------------+
 | Notes               | Any user specified notes, this is optional                                                     |
 +---------------------+------------------------------------------------------------------------------------------------+

-An example registry configuration containing all points from the development device is available in the `examples/configurations/drivers/ecobee.csv` file in the VOLTTRON repository.

 For additional explanation on the quirks of Ecobee's readable/writable points, visit: https://www.ecobee.com/home/developer/api/documentation/v1/functions/SetHold.shtml